Upcoming events

 Learning Objectives:

-This program is co-sponsored by the New Hampshire Psychological Association (NHPA) and Primex.
-NHPA is approved by the American Psychological Association to sponsor continuing education for psychologists.
-NHPA maintains responsibility for this program and its content.
+The National Register of Health Service Psychologists is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The National Register maintains responsibility for this program and its content.

 New Hampshire Psychological Association